-Following our January 2017 refinancing which is described in Item 8 in Footnote 20 "Subsequent Events", the capacity under our revolving credit facility, which expires in 2022, has increased to \$700 million via a bank group that is comprised of 12 large financial institutions with the top six institutions providing approximately 71% of the facility.
+The capacity under our revolving credit facility, which expires in 2022, has increased to \$700 million via a bank group that is comprised of 12 large financial institutions with the top six institutions providing approximately 71% of the facility.
 If a large percentage of our lenders were to file for bankruptcy or otherwise default on their obligations to us, we could experience decreased levels of liquidity which could have a detrimental impact on our operations.
 There is no certainty that our lenders will continue to remain solvent or fund their respective obligations under our senior secured credit facility.